openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 specify a correct answer explicitly or use a Python script.

 .. note::
-  You can make a calculator available to your learners on every courseware page.
+  You can make a calculator available to your learners on every unit

+  page.
 For more information, see :ref:`Calculator`.

 **************************************************